I. Immune System Organization

 Macrophages are also nutrient demanding cells.
 During hyper-metabolic state, these cells demonstrate a markedly elevated rate of glucose and glutamine utilization compared to other host cells.
 Based on in vitro oxygen consumption rates, activated macrophages turn over its cellular ATP about 10 times per minute, which is comparable to maximally functioning heart muscle [Newsholme and Newsholme 1989].
 Thus, immunity demands fuel in terms of nutrients and energy at remarkable proportions to ensure host survival.
 Accelerated breakdown of lipids (lipolysis), proteins (proteolysis), and sugars (glycolysis) supply the fuel necessary for mounting the initial immune responses against infection, resulting in substantial loss of body weight if infections are severe (“acute”) and persist for a long time (“chronic”).

 Bio-energetics of Lymphoid Cells: Lymphoid cells, both T and B types, by contrast, use amino acids, glucose and lipids as energy substrates during oxidative phosphorylation.
 Mitogenic stimulation of thymocytes (or native T cells) is substantially energy-demanding process.
 During proliferation, lymphocytes become increasingly dependent on glucose uptake.
-Stimulated proliferation of thymocytes can result in nearly 20-fold increases in glucose uptake, which is accomplished by elevated expression of glucose transporter-1in the plasma membrane [Greiner et al 1994], When glucose becomes a limiting factor (which often occurs at sites of high immune activity), T cells can use alternative energy sources, such as glutamine, within the Kreb’s (TCA) cycle [Fox et al 2005].
+Stimulated proliferation of thymocytes can result in nearly 20-fold increases in glucose uptake, which is accomplished by elevated expression of glucose transporter-1in the plasma membrane [Greiner et al 1994], When glucose becomes a limiting factor (which often occurs at sites of high immune activity), T cells can use alternative energy sources within the Kreb’s (TCA) cycle [Fox et al 2005].

 Bio-energetics of Immunity – Cost Equation: Severity, type, and duration of infection, ambient temperature, and gender, age and nutritional status of the host, collectively influence the cost of mounting an immune response [Klasing 2004].
 In humans, severe infections commonly lead to losses of 15–30% body weight, with 25–55% increases in resting metabolic rates [Kreymann et al 1993].
 The energy cost for synthesis of new proteins to replace those lost in skeletal muscle must be added to the overall cost of mounting an immune response.
 Thus, about 20% of protein mobilized from the skeletal muscle meets the metabolic demand of an immune response [Duke et al 1970].
 About 50% of rise in metabolic rate during an infection can be attributed to the increased energy costs with protein synthesis (acute-phase inflammatory proteins, antibodies) [Borel et al 1998].
 Glucose utilization can increase 68% during the acute-phase immune response [Klasing 1988].
 Fever, a hallmark of infection, usually elicits a 10–15% increase in basal metabolic rate for each 1°C rise in body temperature [Roe and Kinney 1965].
 Mild immune challenges such as those associated with vaccination with protein antigen or attenuated organisms can result in 15–30% increases in the metabolic rate [Cooper et al 1992, Demas et al 1997, Svensson et al 1998].
 Finally, the recovery period has a substantial nutritional demand associated with the replenishment of the body tissue reserves that were expended through catabolic processes during the immune response.
 An estimated 24 kcal is required by the host to deposit a single gram of protein [Scrimshaw 1991].

 Inflammatory and immune responses lead to drastic shifts in tissue metabolism.
 These changes include local depletion of nutrients, increased oxygen consumption and generation of large quantities of reactive nitrogen and oxygen intermediates [Demas et al 1997, Kominsky et al 2010].The negative consequence of fighting an infection is a reduction in dietary intake.
 Sepsis-induced anorexia is a striking example, which occurs at a time when the body needs a surplus of nutrients to support the increased demands of mounting an immune response [Scrimshaw 1991].
-Consequently, catabolic processes activate and come into force to provide additional nutrients for immune cells and protein synthesis (acute-phase proteins, antibodies).
+Consequently, catabolic processes activate and come into force to provide for immune cells and protein synthesis.
 To meet such nutritional demand, catabolic pathways breakdown the body’s protein reserves to provide glutamine, carbohydrates, and lipids to the immune cells [Michie 1996, Crouser and Dorinsky 1996].
 Moderate infections can easily lead to 150–200% increases in rates of gluco-neogenesis in the host, often cause severe wasting of lean tissue.
 A host typically becomes insulin-resistant as an adaptation mechanism to ensure that glucose levels in circulation remain high for the insulin-independent immune cells that are involved in wound healing and combating infection [Chiolero et al. 1997].

 During infection, energy demands need to be met very rapidly with an immediate response from the host physiology.
 Adipose tissue supplies immune cells with fatty acids to serve as energy fuel.
-It also provides arachidonic acid and docohexanoic acid, the two lipid-derived messenger molecules originating from polyunsaturated fatty acids (PUFAs), both of which are key factors in innate immune defense.
+It also provides arachidonic acid and docohexanoic acid, the two lipid-derived messenger molecules originating from polyunsaturated fatty acids (PUFAs), both of which are key factors in immune defense.
 These two fatty acids are the precursors for prostaglandins and leukotrienes, critical for an effective inflammatory response [Schmedtje et al 1997].

 Nitrogen demand also increases during an acute immune response.
 Nitrogen excretion in the form of urea can elevate up to 160% above normal during sepsis [Carlson et al. 1997].
 Protein synthesis falls short in keeping pace with accelerated rates of protein loss from skeletal muscle, therefore, results in loss of total body protein [Biolo et al. 1997].
 Even mild challenges of the immune system such as those induced by vaccinations can reduce nitrogen retention by as much as 30% in the host [Hentges et al. 1984].